Mycoplasma Pneumonia: Symptoms, Causes, & Treatments

-Mycoplasma pneumonia, often referred to as "walking pneumonia," is a type of bacterial infection that affects the respiratory system.
-Unlike other forms of pneumonia, Mycoplasma pneumonia is caused by the Mycoplasma pneumoniae bacterium, which lacks a cell wall, making it unique and somewhat resistant to standard antibiotics.
+Mycoplasma pneumonia, often called "walking pneumonia", is a milder form of bacterial respiratory infection caused by Mycoplasma pneumoniae.
+This bacterium is unique because it lacks a cell wall, making it resistant to some common antibiotics.

 Initial Symptoms